-To address the limitations of this study, it is important to acknowledge certain constraints that may have influenced our findings.
-First, in this study, obesity assessment was based solely on BMI, which means only individuals with general obesity were identified.
-Since waist circumference (WC) measurements were not taken, those with abdominal obesity were not identified.
-Consequently, the ratio of obesity-related hypertension could not be determined in our study.
-Next, the participants' daily salt consumption was evaluated without measuring 24-hour urinary sodium excretion, leading to an approximation of consumption as above or below 6 grams.
-Last, for patients who had previously been diagnosed with HT by their doctors and had their medications adjusted, only their BP levels were measured to determine whether they were under control.
-It was not investigated whether they were using their medications in sufficient doses and in a proper manner.
+To address the limitations of this study, it is important to acknowledge certain constraints which may have influenced our findings.
+Firstly, in this study, obesity assessment was based solely on BMI, which means only those individuals with general obesity were identified.
+Since waist circumference measurements were not taken, those with abdominal obesity were not identified.
+Consequently, the ratio of obesity-related HT could not be determined in our study.
+Secondly, the participants' daily salt consumption was evaluated without measuring 24-hour urinary sodium excretion, leading to an approximation of their consumption as being either above or below 6 grams.
+Lastly, for those patients who had previously been diagnosed with HT by their doctors and had their medications adjusted, only their BP levels were measured in order to determine whether it was under control.
+It was not investigated as to whether they were using their medications in sufficient doses or in a proper manner.